 Factors that influence biological age

 Telomere length can be used to indicate an individual's biological age (which is different from chronological age).
-Scientists now know that many factors - including physical exercise,
+Scientists now know that many factors - including physical exercise, sleep, depression, and certain gene mutations - are associated with reduced telomere length, and, by extension, can lead to premature biological aging.

 For example, a recent study published in the journal Pediatrics demonstrates that children who had lost their fathers had significantly shorter telomeres.